(This page published January 1, 2007)

 The Waterman C/F line included some lovely pens, and I think it’s too bad Waterman no longer makes cartridges for these pens.
 (Are you listening, Sanford?)
-As of this writing, the only source of C/F cartridges of which I’m aware is the Waterman service center in Janesville, Wisconsin (1-800-BEST-PEN).
-Alternatively, Waterman's “mini” cartridge, a short International style, fits the C/F and is available from Pendemonium.
+As of this writing, the only source of C/F cartridges of which I’m aware is the Waterman service center (1-800-BEST-PEN).

-If you would rather use a converter, the converter Waterman made for its elegant Lady series is an exact fit for the C/F. As of this writing, Janesville still has some of these.
+If you would rather use a converter, the converter Waterman made for its elegant Lady series in the 190s is an exact fit for the C/F. As of this writing, Waterman still has some of these.

 Can you tell me the best way to get ink out of old caps?
 I have several old pens I purchased that need cleaning.
 I’ve soaked them in room temperature water but I can't seem to get it all out.

 First, please forgive the inky fingers in the illustrations here.